lavabit/magma/docs/magma-run.md

 # Run the magma server

-This information relys on having previously followed the steps for building the magma server located [here] (<https://github.com/lavabit/magma.classic/blob/master/docs/magma-build.md>).
+This information relies on having previously followed the steps for building the magma server located [here] (<https://github.com/lavabit/magma.classic/blob/master/docs/magma-build.md>).

 ## Run magma from the Eclipse Run configuration